 - Stem-changing Verbs: There are more stem-changing verbs than irregulars.
 In this guide, you’ll find the most common spelling changes in Spanish.

-- Types of Verb: In Spanish, a verb can play different roles inside of a sentence or may work with different elements.
+- Types of Verbs: In Spanish, a verb can play different roles inside of a sentence or may work with different elements.
 Understanding different types of verbs will help you use these words more effectively.

 - Spanish Moods: A Spanish verb also conveys how an action is perceived.
 Using the imperative, indicative, or subjunctive mood will change what you say.
 So, take the time to understand how moods in Spanish work.